JakubBuk/RecordingGuitar/index.md

 **Audio out** - the output for the signal path in audio devices.

 **Audio reference setup** - any speaker system chosen for presenting the sonic output of your guitar recording setup.
 Typically, it would be a stereo system with two passive speaker sets and amplification, essentially - your home audio.
 Alternatively, a more professional option would be active studio monitors designed for record production.

+**AUX** - an auxiliary port is a type of standard connector that accommodates audio signals on audio devices

 **DAW workstation** - or digital audio workstation.
 It’s an electronic device or software used for recording, editing and producing audio files.
 DAWs come in a wide variety of configurations from a single software program on a laptop, to an integrated stand-alone unit.
 Regardless of configuration, modern DAWs have a central interface that allows the user to alter and mix multiple recordings and tracks into a final produced piece.